Proper Maintenance of Recurve Bow

 Try to store your loving bow in a bow case.
 Actually, this is the proper way of saving a recurve bow.
 The bow case protects your bow limbs and risers to get an extra curve.
 It also helps you to carry your bow with you.

 Many soft and hard cases are available on the market.
 Soft bow cases consist of sturdy fabrics or synthetic materials.
 A soft bow case is not always good for your bow.
 But the hard cases are made of stiff plastic to keep your bow safe inside.
 You can choose one as per your requirement.
 I recommend the hard boxes if it is available, they are the right conservator.

 Though it’s not the right way to store a bow without a bow case, people often do it.
 But sometimes the longbow has to be stored this way because of the rarity of their cases.
 In all these circumstances try hanging it high off the ground somewhere.
 Never store your bow in the reach of children and pets.
 Be sure to cover your bow to keep it dust-free when stored without a bow case.

 Heat, pressure, and dampness can be destructive to your bow.
 So, you must store your bow in a place that is free from those harmful effects.
 If not, it may damage any part of your bow.
 In many circumstances, you’ll need to change your bow which is very unexpected.

 There are some other things to keep in mind when it comes to the maintenance of recurve bow.

 Never Dry Fire With Your Bow

-Dry fire is extremely harmful for a bow, and should never do it.
+Dry fire is extremely harmful to a bow, and should never do it.
 It means shooting without an arrow.
-As you know, pulling a bow creates a lot of power, when it fires without an arrow, it directly release all the energy on riser and limbs randomly.
-It can be dangerous for shooters and peoples around.
+As you know, pulling a bow creates a lot of power, when it fires without an arrow, it directly releases all the energy on the riser and limbs randomly.
+It can be dangerous for shooters and people around.